andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 Module Tag
 ----------

 The html tag used for the module.
+This option is provided by Joomla.

 .. index:: Bootstrap Size

 Bootstrap Size
 --------------

 The number of columns used in the module.
+This option is provided by Joomla.

 .. index:: Header Tag

 Header Tag
 ----------

 The HTML tag used for module headers and titles.
+This option is provided by Joomla.

 .. index:: Header Class

 Header Class
 ------------

 The CSS class used for module headers and titles.
+This option is provided by Joomla.

 .. index:: Module Style

 Module Style
 ------------

 This option is used to override the template style.
+It is provided by Joomla.